 3. Make a Safe Exit Plan

-Once you identify the presence of a trauma bond and connect with support, planning your escape is key.
-Rather than thinking that the person could be changed or rehabilitated, fleeing is likely your best option.
+Once you identify the presence of a trauma bond and connect with support, planning your escape is critical.
+Rather than thinking that the person could change, fleeing is likely your best option.
 Collaborate with caring parties to determine a safe, effective plan.

 4. Avoid Blaming Yourself